soniakeys/exit/readme.md

 functions and returning a non-zero exit code.

-Deferred functions are great for resource clean up.  os.Exit exits a program immediately with an exit code.
-This package provides a simple way to exit a program immediately with an exit code, but also run the deferred functions on the way out.
+Deferred functions are great for resource clean up.  os.Exit exits a program immediately with an exit code, but doesn't run your deferred functions.
+This package provides a simple way to do both, exit a program immediately with an exit code, but also run the deferred functions on the way out.

 Of course it's just an application of panic and recover but the package saves you writing that little bit of code for every command line program where you